9 Things to Do Before Installing iOS 10.3.3 Beta

 While most of you will want to wait for the official version of iOS 10.3.3 to roll out, some of you might want to give the iOS 10.3.3 update a try right now.

 The iOS 10.3.3 beta is available for devices capable of running iOS 10.
 The list includes the iPhone 7, iPhone 6, iPhone 5, and many others.

 The iOS 10.3.3 update appears to be a small maintenance upgrade but you shouldn’t take the beta lightly.

-If you decide to give the iOS 10.3.2 beta a try before the official release, you need to be careful.
+If you decide to give the iOS 10.3.3 beta a try before the official release, you need to be careful.
 Early software is extremely unpredictable and it can (and probably will) cause problems on your device.
 This is why you’ll want to prepare yourself, and your device, before you update.

-Our iOS 10.3.2 beta installation guide outlines some of the things we think you should do before you install the iOS 10.3.2 beta on your iPhone or iPad.
+Our iOS 10.3.3 beta installation guide outlines some of the things we think you should do before you install the iOS 10.3.3 beta on your iPhone or iPad.

-It’s aimed at new iOS beta users but some of these tips might come in handy for veteran beta users as well.
+This guide is aimed at new iOS beta users but some of these tips might come in handy for veteran beta users as well.

 Read Apple's Beta Rules & Conditions